PowerShell/platyPS/docs/Get-MarkdownMetadata.md

 ```

 ## DESCRIPTION
-The **Get-MarkdownMetadata** cmdlet gets the metadata from the header of a markdown file that is supported by PlatyPS.
-The command returns the metadata as a hash table.

-PlatyPS stores metadata in the header block of a markdown file as key-value pairs of strings.
+PlatyPS stores metadata information in the header block of the markdown file.
+It's stored as key-value string pairs.

-By default, PlatyPS stores help file name and markdown schema version.
+By default, platyPS stores help file name and markdown schema version.

-Metadata section can contain user-provided values for use with external tools.
+The metadata section can contain user-provided key-value string pairs to be used by external tools.
-The [New-ExternalHelp](New-ExternalHelp.md) cmdlet ignores this metadata.
+These pairs would be ignored by [New-ExternalHelp](New-ExternalHelp.md).

+[Get-MarkdownMetadata](Get-MarkdownMetadata.md) provides a consistent way to retrieve these key-value pairs.
+The cmdlet returns a key-value \<Dictionary\[String, String\]\> object.
 ## EXAMPLES

-### Example 1: Get metadata from a file
+### Example 1 (Get metadata from a file)
 ```
-PS C:\> Get-MarkdownMetadata -Path ".\docs\Get-MarkdownMetadata.md"
+PS C:\> Get-MarkdownMetadata -Path .\docs\Get-MarkdownMetadata.md

 Key                Value
 ---                -----